‘A Practical Guide to Responding to Housing Disrepair and Unfitness Claims – Second Edition’ by Iain Wightwick

 ABOUT THE AUTHOR

 Iain Wightwick is a barrister and mediator working from Unity Street Chambers in Bristol.
 He is a specialist property lawyer, with particular interest in landlord and tenant issues.
-His practice includes all areas of residential disputes especially in social housing, with a focus on neighbour nuisance and related anti-social behaviour matters (‘neighbours from hell’), housing disrepair and homelessness.
+His practice includes all areas of residential disputes especially in social housing, with a focus on neighbour nuisance and related anti-social behaviour matters (‘neighbours from hell’), housing conditions/disrepair and homelessness.

-He has been instructed to advise and appear in many disrepair claims, mostly for landlords but sometimes for tenants.
+He has been instructed to advise and appear in many housing conditions claims, mostly for landlords but sometimes for tenants.
 He has a unique approach amongst his colleagues to the issue.
 This centres around his belief that social landlords should be able to devote their resources to providing quality accommodation rather than paying lawyers’ fees.

 This approach has saved his clients very substantial sums in legal costs, which in turn has benefited the tenants of those landlords.
 He wants to share the method with all landlords, with the aim of reducing the number of these claims and helping others to do the same.